Preparing The Kitchen

 • If washing dishes by hand, wash the gluten-free dishes first, and the gluten-containing dishes after, avoiding cross-contamination occurring in the sink.

 • Buy extra inexpensive utensils to have on hand.
-During cooking, especially if at a hectic pace, you may forget if you put a utensil in a gluten-containing pan, it is easier to just drop it in the sink and grab another clean one!
+During cooking, especially if at a hectic pace, you may forget if you put a utensil in a gluten-containing pan, it is easier to just drop it into the sink and grab another clean one!

 *note: It has been suggested by Danna Korn, author of several books about Celiac & Children, that if the member of the family with Celiac is a child, it may be beneficial for the child to be exposed to living in a gluten-containing environment, as well as learning to live in a gluten-free one, believing it is helpful for the child to know there are both gluten-containing items and gluten-free items, and they need to make the appropriate choices.